 I need some advice on how to get things started.
 I know that I need to make changes to my diet, but I really don't know how to start.
 I crave sugars so badly right now.
 I am so exhausted from fatigue.
 I just don't know where to start.”

-Without a doubt, getting started can be tough, for anyone, let alone if you have diabetes.
+We understand.
+Without a doubt, getting started can be tough, for anyone, let alone if you have type 2 diabetes.

 But you can't afford to stick your head in the sand and ignore your condition.
 Type 2 diabetes can be life threatening if you don't take good care of yourself and has some pretty darn serious complications you want to avoid – a very motivating factor, I hope.